Breadcrumb

 Photo of Chris smiling in front of a body of water

 Christopher Valencia is a fourth-year Ph.D. candidate in the Department for the Study of Religion at UC Riverside.
 He received his B.A. in English from UC Irvine and his M.A. in the Study of Religion from UC Riverside.
-His main fields of study include Global Christianity, modern and contemporary Christianity in the U.S and Latin America and urban religion.
-His specific research interest focuses on studying the intersections of Christianity and urban life using ethnographic methods.
-Currently, he is working as a TA for the University Writing Program.
-He has also helped as a TA with courses on religion and history.
+His main research fields include Global Christianities, modern and contemporary Christianity in Latin America and the U.S, and urban religion.
+Using ethnographic methods, his specific research interest focuses on studying lived-religion, primarily Christianity, in conversation with cultures of street-life.
+He is presently writing his dissertation about the interactions between street-life and Christianity in the city of San Bernardino, CA. Currently, he is working as a TA for the University Writing Program.
+He has also helped as a TA with courses on religion, ethnic studies and history.

 • Jennifer Mosley